Thenextgen1/map-with-weather/README.md

 - Navigate to the / route.
 - When the homepaage is viewed on mobile screen, the hamburger should be used to - dropdown or open the sidebar
+- To view the current weather of the day, click on the marker.
+A popup should then appear containing the current weather of the day

 ```JavaScript
 localhost:3000